fredzo/owon-xdg-python-tools/README.md

 This bin file can be loaded in an Owon XDG or Multicomp MP75xxx Arbitrary waveform generator.

-The generated .bin file can be loaded in Wavefor Editor or copied in the generator via a USB stick :
+The generated .bin file can be loaded in Waveform Editor or copied in the generator via a USB stick :
 <img width="80%" src="./docs/waveform-editor.png" />